ValveSoftware/SteamVR-for-Linux/.github/ISSUE_TEMPLATE/bug_report.md

 - Graphics driver version:  [run `nvidia-settings` or `vulkaninfo | grep driverInfo`:
 - Gist for SteamVR System Information: [See [instructions](https://github.com/ValveSoftware/SteamVR-for-Linux/blob/master/CapturingSystemReport.md)]

-**Performance Data (optional, but very helpful):**
-- Gist for perf top: [See [instructions](https://github.com/ValveSoftware/SteamVR-for-Linux/blob/master/CapturingPerfData.md)]
-- Link to gpuvis trace: [See [instructions](https://github.com/ValveSoftware/SteamVR-for-Linux/blob/master/CapturingPerfData.md)]

 **Additional context**
 Add any other context about the problem here.

-**Note:** Commenters who are also experiencing this issue are encouraged to include the "System Information" and "Perf Data" sections in their replies.
+**Note:** Commenters who are also experiencing this issue are encouraged to include the "System Information" section in their replies.